chien1219/DNA-Simuation/README.md

 # DNA #
-DNA Simulation and interaction project that we have done in the Independent study in NCTU.
+DNA Simulation and interaction project that we have done with Unity3D in the Independent study in NCTU.
 Approved by MOST Academic Research Program in 2017 in Taiwan.

  ## Abstract